 How to Lose Weight Without Exercise

 So what happens when you can’t exercise?
 There are many people with health and physical difficulties who can’t exercise in the traditional way.
 For those people, I assure you that you can still lose weight.
-Like I said above, weight loss is 70% what you eat and 30% exercise, so if you can’t exercise you have to be spot on with your diet.
+Like I said above, weight loss is 70% what you eat and 30% exercise, so if you can’t exercise you have to be spot on with your diet plan to lose weight.

 You also have to do your best to move your body more.
 That can mean taking the stairs instead of the elevator or even working extra hard at physical therapy.
 Do as much as you can, follow the other 3 steps and you will see the weight melt off.

 Water is key to losing weight.
 Besides tasting great, studies have proven that drinking water naturally boosts your metabolism along with many additional water health benefits.
 It fills you up, flushes your system and naturally increases metabolism.

 How Much Water Should I Drink to Lose Weight